peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

 ### getTypeAndSubType
     public final java.lang.String getTypeAndSubType() Gets the top level type and subtype of this media type, separated by a slash; for example, "text/plain".
 The resulting string will be in lowercase letters.

 **Returns:**

 * The top level type and subtype of this media type, separated by a slash; for example, "text/plain".

 ### Parse
-    public static MediaType Parse​(java.lang.String mediaTypeValue) Parses a media type string and returns a media type object.
-For further information, see the overload taking a MediaType parameter.
+    public static MediaType Parse​(java.lang.String mediaTypeValue) Not documented yet.

 **Parameters:**

-* <code>mediaTypeValue</code> - A text string representing a media type.
-This media type can include parameters.
+* <code>mediaTypeValue</code> - The parameter <code>mediaTypeValue</code> is not documented
+ yet.

 **Returns:**

-* A media type object, or MediaType.TextPlainAscii if <code>
+* A MediaType object.
- mediaTypeValue</code> is empty or syntactically invalid.

 ### Parse
     public static MediaType Parse​(java.lang.String str, MediaType defaultValue)